interlock-network/interlock-models/docs/mads/2-genetic-programming.md

 ## Changes Since MAD-1

-In the previous MAD (MAD-1) we took a look at how reward-rate was correlated with adoption-rate.
+In the previous Model Analysis Document (MAD-1) we took a look at how reward-rate was correlated with adoption-rate.
 Since that time, we have made changes to how adoption is handled, so that it is more realistic.
 Specifically, our adoption is modelled via a growth-rate between 1% and 20% per week